Learning Materials

 The tourism industries are complex; this is particularly evident at the destination level, be that national, state, regional or local, where tourism planning and policy making is usually a complicated process involving a myriad of stakeholders with differing interests and objectives.
 This complexity is compounded when the regulatory aspects of tourism planning and development are factored into ...

+Tourism Economics and Policy.
 Since the publication of the first edition of this seminal textbook, the tourism economics landscape has undergone many changes.
 In this concise revised edition, the authors have incorporated new approaches and ideas influencing tourism economics and policy.
-This includes discussions of the implications of the sharing economy and its effect on industry structure in accommodation and transport ...
+This includes discussions of the implications of the ...